Top Back to top

 Paediatrics Day

-Paediatrics Day consists of the Paediatric Diseases Working Party business meeting, educational sessions, selected oral abstracts, and the Inborn Errors Working Party educational session and presentation of selected oral abstracts.
+Paediatrics Day consists of the Paediatric Diseases Working Party educational session and selected oral abstracts, and the Inborn Errors Working Party educational session and selected oral abstracts.

 Cell Therapy Day